The Benches are Here!

 It was an extremely successful 2025, topped off by our largest donation to Nipomo Library in years--nearly $80,000 for the sunshade, outdoor chairs and benches, and children's area furnishing.
 We recapped our fundraising efforts and use of our window near the service desk, which features thrice-yearly silent auctions and other local nonprofits and school groups ranging from the Nipomo Native Garden to the 4-H Club.
 We also seated our 2026 Board of Directors.

-To download our complete 2025 Annual Report, click here or refer to the end of our December newsletter.
+To download our complete 2025 Annual Report, click here or refer to the last two pages of our January newsletter.